udacity/create-your-own-adventure/english/jack-the-fripper/jack-the-fripper.md

 "Ester B. Oni knows that we're all too stupid and she's too smart to waste our time telling us what she's going to do.
 Shut up and vote for her!" - a message from the Too Patrician To Be Dishin party.

-"Vote for John Smith: Dumb but dependable and damn good looking" - furnished by the Oligarchs in a Pretend Democracy party.
+"Vote for John Smith-- dumb as a an Ivy League Legacy but dependable as a cast iron skillet and mighty easy on the eyes!" - furnished by the Oligarchs in a Pretend Democracy party.

 ...